Last remaining WWII Medal of Honor recipient dies at 98

 U.S. Sen. Joe Manchin said Williams “was the embodiment of a true American hero.
 Americans like Woody answered the call to serve our great nation and their sacrifices allow us to enjoy the freedoms we hold dear.”

 Williams was born the youngest of a family of 11 on a dairy farm on Oct.
-2, 1923, in the Harrison County community of Quiet Dell.
+2, 1923, in the northern West Virginia community of Quiet Dell.
 Prior to joining the military, he served in the Civilian Conservation Corps and worked as a teenage taxi driver in Fairmont, sometimes delivering Western Union telegrams to the families of fallen soldiers.

 It was that passion that later led Williams and his Louisville, Kentucky-based nonprofit foundation to raise money and establish more than 100 Gold Star Families Memorial Monuments in recognition of relatives of lost service members across the United States, according to his website.